|Giant Hot Dog Statues (page 1)|

 Fast Track features this giant hot dog sign.
 It may have been inspired by the Henry's Drive-in hot dog (described above) which is not that far away.
 For more, see this website. [map]

 Pal's Sudden Service was founded in 1956 by Fred "Pal" Barger with a drive-in in Kingsport, TN.
 The company now has 18 locations in Virginia and Tennessee.
 In 1984, this drive-thru-only building was designed.
-The original napkin sketch included this stair-stepped front with the giant burger, hot dog, fries and drink.
+The original napkin sketch included this stair-stepped front with the giant burger, hot dog, fries, and drink.
 The first of these buildings opened in 1985 in Kingsport, TN and there are more than 15 of them now.
 For more about Pal's, see this website.
-[Elizabethton map]; [Bristol map]
+[Elizabethton map]; [Bristol map]; [Blountville map]; [Kingsport map]

-The Tail O' the Pup is a 17 foot long hot dog stand.
+The Tail O' the Pup is a 17-foot-long hot dog stand.
 It was designed by architect Milton J. Black in 1938 and built in 1945.
 It was nearly destroyed in 1985 before it was saved and moved one block east.
 The original location had chrome bar stools in front.
 In 2005, the restaurant closed and the giant hot dog was put in storage.
 In 2014, the structure was moved to Las Vegas where there were plans to restore it.
 At that time, the intent was to return the structure to the Los Angeles area where it would be used as a hot dog stand again.
-Finally, in 2017, it was donated to the Valley Relics Museum in Burbank, CA. It was moved to the museum's storage lot in North Hollywood for now.
-These photos were taken there.
-In 2018, it was announced that new owners will be restoring the building and reopening it as a restaurant somewhere in Los Angeles.
-For more, see these websites: 1, 2, 3, and 4.
+Finally, in 2017, it was donated to the Valley Relics Museum and moved to the museum's storage lot in North Hollywood.
+In 2018, it was announced that new owners would be restoring the building.
+In 2022, the stand reopened in West Hollywood.
+The vintage sign was also restored.
+For more, see these websites: 1, 2, and 3. [map]

 This hot dog stand at Canobie Lake Amusement Park in Salem, NH was inspired by the Tail O' the Pup.